Blog

 You can help someone receiving dementia care maintain dignity by encouraging independence, using respectful communication, honoring personal preferences and privacy, and validating emotions.
 Caring for a senior loved one with dementia presents many challenges, but one of the most vital aspects of caregiving is ensuring he or she feels respected and valued.
 By focusing on person-centered care and small daily…

-By Greg Kling, 9:39 am on February 18, 2026
+By Kate Race, 9:39 am on February 18, 2026

 If you’ve ever sat back and thought “Something about this just doesn’t feel right,” you’re in good company.
 Families often reach out and say “Kate, she just completely changed overnight.”
 And that moment is scary because you don’t know what you’re looking at.
 Is it dementia getting worse?
 Is it depression?
 Is it something medical that can be treated?
 That’s…